To prepare for heavy rains and prevent flooding:

 - Call your insurance agent for information on flood claims.

 Want to know more about flood preparedness?
-The pictograms on this page, presented in multiple languages, are helpful.
+The pictograms on this page, presented in multiple languages, may be helpful.

 |日本語 - Japanese|